JonathanPlasse/PMI/readme.txt

 About the programs in general :
-The programs can be executed by typing 'python nameofprogram.py' in the console on Unix-like systems or by using an editor, such as spyder.
+The programs can be executed by typing 'python3 nameofprogram.py' in the console on Unix-like systems or by using an editor, such as spyder.

 If an error is raised concerning imageio, install it with the instructions from http://imageio.readthedocs.io/en/latest/installation.html.

+If an error is raised concerning numba, check if you use conda, if not, just comment the import line of numba and the '@jit' in the programs.

 About aperture_func.py :
 This program contains functions to load and modify images to be used as apertures